sunxiaotianmg/Mapster/Data-types.md

 var target = src.Adapt<Person>();
 ```

-There is limitation on record type mapping.
-Record type must not have setter and have only one non-empty constructor.
-And all parameter names must match with properties.
+There are limitations on record type mapping.
+Record type must not have a setter and have only one non-empty constructor, and all parameter names must match with properties.